 In order to develop an empirical relationship among these major factors a multivariate regression model has been attempted.
-The capacity-cost data of the seven numbers existing booster stations which is presented in Fig. 2 has been used to generate a best fit regression equation.
+The capacity-cost data of the seven numbers existing booster stations which is presented in Fig. 3 has been used to generate a best fit regression equation.
 The developed relationship is used to estimate the costs for the two planned stations namely Akra and Daspara.
 The statistical and technical estimates of costs for the two planned stations namely Akra and Daspara are compared and the errors have been found to be 64.27% and 7.76% respectively.
 It is felt that further improvement of the model is essential for its effective use.

-Artificial neural network (ANN) is lately found to be a promising technique for predict-

-- ing complex nonlinear relationships.
+Artificial neural network (ANN) is lately found to be a promising technique for predicting complex nonlinear relationships.
 The ANN is a mathematical model of theorized brain activity which attempt to exploit the massively parallel local processing and distributed storage properties believed to exist in the human brain (Zurada, 1992).
 Adeli (2001) chronicled a number of ANN applications in civil and water resources engineering.
-Boussabaine (1996) reviewed application of ANN in construction management. - 15 León et al. (2000) proposed ANN for water network management.
+Boussabaine (1996) reviewed application of ANN in construction management.
+Leo'n et al. (2000) proposed ANN for water network management.
 Jain et al. (2001) used ANN for water demand forecasting of a college campus in India.
 Adeli and Wu (1998) used ANN for construction cost estimating.
 Smith and Mason (1996) compared performance of regression and ANN techniques for predictive cost analysis models.
-Cavalieri et al. (2004) compared performance of parametric and ANN cost models in a - 20 production unit.
+Cavalieri et al. (2004) compared performance of parametric and ANN cost models in a production unit.
 Boussabaine and Kaka (1998) applied ANN for cost flow forecasting in a construction setting.
 The literature indicate that the ANN could be an useful tool for predictive cost modelling for the present case.

-The capacity-cost relationships of the existing booster pumping stations which are presented in Fig. 2 have been used to train an ANN model for cost estimation with the help of NeuroSolutions software (NeuroDimensions, 2009).
+The capacity-cost relationships of the existing booster pumping stations which are presented in Fig. 3 have been used to train an ANN model for cost estimation with the help of NeuroSolutions software (NeuroDimensions, 2009).

 Different network conditions have been attempted in ANN analysis to identify the optimum condition for the present case.
-The networks at different conditions have been trained using four independent variables namely, tributary population (numbers), supply capacity (kl/day), distance from GRWW (km) and land rent (INR/Yr) against parametrically estimated cost values (INR/kl) of the existing booster pumping stations.
-The percent difference between ANN and parametric estimates of Akra (Cost INR1.84/kl) and Daspara (Cost: INR2.51/kl) booster stations for each option are compared in Table 4.
+The networks at different conditions have been trained using four independent variables namely, tributary population (numbers), supply capacity (kl/day), distance from GRWW (km) and land rent (INR/yr) against parametrically estimated cost values (INR/kl) of the existing booster pumping stations.
+The percent difference between ANN and parametric estimates of Akra (Cost INR 1.84/kl) and Daspara (Cost INR 2.51/kl) booster stations for each option are compared in Table 4.

-- 5 The traditional multivariate regression model have not provided good result which is evident from serial 1 in Table 4.
+The traditional multivariate regression model has not provided good result, which is evident from serial 1 in Table 4.
 ANN model has been tried from serial 2 to 7 in Table 4.
 Various network architecture with different transfer functions (TF) have been tried and observed errors are presented in Table 4.
-In serial 2, Multiple layer perceptron (MLP) with two hidden tan hyperbolic (tanh) layers and linear out put layer has been - 10 conducted .
+In serial 2, Multiple layer perceptron (MLP) with two hidden tan hyperbolic (tanh) layers and linear out put layer has been conducted.
 This was trained for 80 epochs and 100 generations with training data set, with the additional condition that that the learning process terminates if mean square error (MSE) is less than 0.01 In serial 3, SVM without any hidden layer, which does not comprise any provision of transfer function (TF) has been tried.
 In serial 4, Feed Back network with two hidden layers was used.
-In this case also hidden layers TF are tanh, - and that in and out put layer is liner.
-Other conditions are also identical as that of first case.
-The serial 5 is Modular feedforward network with two hidden layers, and in either hidden layer, the upper and lower branch TF being tanh, where as that in out put being linear.
-Momentum learning rule was applied.
-Other conditions are same as in serial 1.
-In serial 6, the GFF neural network with two hidden layers was used.
-The hidden layers - 20 are having tanh as TFs and the out put layer is having liner TF.
-In serial 7, GFF with one hidden layer was used.
-The hidden layer is having tanh as TF and the out put layer is with liner TF.
-The rest of the conditions are same as the first case.
+In this case also hidden layers TF are tanh, and that in and out put layer is liner.